 Throughout this year, Life in Action (Lifeline’s blog) will be posting special 20th Anniversary blog posts, each one highlighting a different component of Lifeline’s ministry, from our fatherhood mentors to our duo of superhero nurses to the Pure Freedom program and more.
 God has been incredibly creative in how He’s brought life to our community, and that’s something worth celebrating.
 To start off this 20th Anniversary series, we wanted to piece together some historical highlights of Lifeline, from our humble beginnings to where we are today.
 So fasten your seatbelts, everyone: here’s a fast-lane ride through the Lifeline chronicles…

 Kirksville Crisis Pregnancy Center, a nonprofit 501(c)(3) corporation, was established by a group of volunteers with a passion for pregnancy resource ministry.
-The center provided pregnancy tests, peer counseling, and the early stages of Earn While You Learn (Lifeline’s prenatal and parenting education program).2004
+The center provided pregnancy tests, peer counseling, and the early stages of PLANS (Lifeline’s prenatal and parenting education program).

-The ministry officially changed its name to Lifeline Pregnancy Resource Center to better reflect its mission to serve beyond the borders of Kirksville.2006
+The ministry officially changed its name to Lifeline Pregnancy Resource Center to better reflect its mission to serve beyond the borders of Kirksville.

-The Alternatives to Abortion (A2A) Program was first introduced to Lifeline’s clients, providing extra help through state funding to moms who may feel pressured to choose abortion due to financial hardship.2008
+The Alternatives to Abortion (A2A) Program was first introduced to Lifeline’s clients, providing extra help through state funding to moms who may feel pressured to choose abortion due to financial hardship.

-Current Executive Director, Breanne Hunt, made her first appearance at Lifeline, providing both administration and client services, later hiring on LeAnn Dent to take over client services.2009
+Current Executive Director, Breanne Hunt, made her first appearance at Lifeline, providing both administration and client services, later hiring on LeAnn Dent to take over client services.

-Lifeline began offering the monthly Teen Parent Lifeline group meeting through funding from the Children’s Trust Fund of Missouri.2014
+Lifeline began offering the monthly Teen Parent Lifeline group meeting through funding from the Children’s Trust Fund of Missouri.

-On October 21st, Lifeline moved into its brand new, custom-built location where it resides today.2016
+On October 21st, Lifeline moved into its brand new, custom-built location where it resides today.

-Professional counseling services were added to the existing peer-counseling for clients with greater need at the clinic.2017
+Professional counseling services were added to the existing peer-counseling for clients with greater need at the clinic.

 Lifeline purchased a portable ultrasound machine and van to provide mobile services in neighboring counties.
 On April 28th, we’re taking Lifeline on the road for our very first mobile clinic in Putnam County!